 • A snappy almond toffee, infused with orange zest, dipped in dark chocolate.

-Jam
+Jam (available seasonally)

 • Our jams are fruit-forward, meaning we process using only the minimum amount of sugar necessary to smoothly set the fruit.
 All berries are organic—some are picked right on our property.
 Stone fruits (plums, peaches, nectarines, and cherries) are all sourced from local Rappahannock orchards.